niolabs/docs/docs/service-design-patterns/environment-variables.md

    $ docker run -e DB_HOST=localhost nio_binary_image
    ```

 2. The `.env` files in your project directory.
-Assuming you have a `prod.env` file in your project directory, you can source from that using the `-e` flag of `nio_run` :
+Assuming you have a `prod.env` file in your project directory, you can source from that using the `-e` flag of `nio_run`.

    ```bash
    $ nio_run -e prod.env